The FDA-labeled indications of nadolol are:

 Signs and symptoms of angina exacerbation: Abrupt withdrawal of nadolol can cause exacerbation or causing anginal symptoms as it can cause rebound tachycardia and cause reduced blood flow to the myocardial tissue.
 Abrupt withdrawal of nadolol can cause rebound tachycardia and reduced blood flow to the myocardial tissue.
 Hence it can increase the anginal symptoms in some patients.

-Most of the nadolol poisonings occur via intentional consumption of the tablet.
+Most of the nadolol poisonings occur via the intentional consumption of the tablet.
 There are no reports of significant toxicity in the literature.
 Most cases of nadolol poisoning are mild.
 These patients can be observed in an emergency department for 4 hours and discharged if no signs of poisoning develop.
 If there is moderate to severe toxicity, early decontamination with activated charcoal can be used along with gastric lavage if significant ingestion is suspected.
 After stabilizing the patient for airway, breathing, and circulation, enhanced elimination with hemodialysis is possible considering the low volume of distribution and longer half-life of nadolol.

 Signs and symptoms of moderate to severe poisoning include severe hypotension, bradycardia, bronchospasm, heart failure, hypoglycemia, seizure, and coma.
-First maintaining a patent airway is essential.
-Use suction if necessary, attempt to maintain oxygen saturation above 90% and resort to endotracheal intubation if necessary.
+First, maintaining a patent airway is essential.
+Use suction if necessary, attempt to maintain oxygen saturation above 90%, and resort to endotracheal intubation if necessary.
 Continuously monitor the patient for pulmonary edema or signs of shock.
 There is no specific antidote for nadolol toxicity.
-However, for the treatment of hypotension, glucagon, dopamine or sodium bicarbonate, followed by multiple IV boluses of epinephrine if former is not adequate, can be used.
-Glucagon increases cAMP via a non-catecholamine mechanism, and thus, it can produce both ionotropic and chronotropic effect.
+However, for the treatment of hypotension, glucagon, dopamine, or sodium bicarbonate, followed by multiple IV boluses of epinephrine if the former is not adequate, can be used.
+Glucagon increases cAMP via a non-catecholamine mechanism, and thus, it can produce both ionotropic and chronotropic effects.
 For bradycardia, atropine is the therapy of choice; if the heart rate remains low after that, then IV isoproterenol or cardiac pacing can be done.
 Treat heart failure with cardiac glycosides and diuretics.
 Treat bronchospasm with nebulized beta-agonists (albuterol).
 Please note that higher than normal or multiple doses may be necessary.
 Treat beta-blocker induced anaphylaxis with a lower than usual dose of epinephrine as the unopposed alpha-receptor effect can cause coronary vasoconstriction and paradoxical hypertension.

 While the drug is safe, its use still requires monitoring.

 Healthcare workers, including physicians, nurses, and pharmacists, should be cautious while withdrawing or stopping the drug as it can cause life-threatening rebound hypotension, tachycardia, and signs and symptoms of angina.
-Nadolol should be used cautiously with diuretics as it can potentiate the effect of hypotension by nadolol .
+Nadolol should be used cautiously with diuretics as it can potentiate the effect of hypotension by nadolol.
 It is worth noting that nadolol can enhance and potentiate the effect of neuromuscular blocking agent tubocurarine chloride.
-Improved treatment outcome with nadolol is achievable with enhanced team performance, by ordering appropriate follow-up, monitoring for signs of inadequate dosage or signs of toxicity.
+Improved treatment outcome with nadolol is achievable with enhanced team performance by ordering appropriate follow-up, monitoring for signs of inadequate dosage, or signs of toxicity.

 To improve outcomes and lower morbidity, the pharmacist should educate the patient on medication compliance and avoiding the use of other drugs/herbs without consulting with the physician.
 The pharmacist should also perform medication reconciliation to monitor for any potential interactions, and report these to the rest of the healthcare team.
 Nursing staff will have more frequent contact with patients and can gauge the success of treatment as well as observe for adverse effects.
 These factors must get communicated to the prescribing physician for dose and/or drug changes to the therapy regimen.
 Nadolol therapy requires an interprofessional healthcare team approach, including physicians, specialists, specialty-trained nurses, and pharmacists, all collaborating across disciplines to achieve optimal patient results.
 [Level 5]